 The Board shall consider the draft rules recommended by a committee and the public comments made on the committee's recommendation at its meeting following the 2nd Public Notice.
-FPIF staff shall post Board approved rules on the FPIF website and distribute the rules to Article 4 pension funds as soon as practicable after the Board's approval.
+FPIF staff shall post Board approved rules on the FPIF website and include a link to the rules in periodic newsletters or similar distributions to Participating Pension Funds and other public subscribers as soon as practicable after the Board's approval.